-Their work for Living Lanes, titled, ‘The Gift’ will be a site-specific structure that represents the concepts of shared resources and fixing things.
-The Gift will be a simple, lockable structure able to be used for a variety of different giving practices by individuals and organisations on the basis of generosity and mutual benefit.
+Their work for Living Lanes, titled, ‘The Gift’ is a site-specific structure that represents the concepts of shared resources and fixing things.
+The Gift is a simple, lockable structure able to be used for a variety of different giving practices by individuals and organisations on the basis of generosity and mutual benefit.

 This work seeks to be both a mascot and new infrastructure to support the expansion of the collaborative and generous practices that already exist in Katoomba.